thrashr888/Bogart/README.md

 Bogart: Sinatra for PHP
 =======================

 This is Bogart, Sinatra for PHP.
-We can't be as consise as Ruby, but can at least try.
+PHP 5.3 and MongoDB only.

 Installation
 ------------